Survey of Pre-College Enrollments in Russian Language Classes, 2021

 In 2002, CCPCR added an annual fall survey of college/university-level Russian enrollments at the 1st and 2nd year levels.
 This survey was coordinated from 2002-2018 by John Schillinger, now Emeritus Professor of Russian from American University in Washington, D.C.
 In 2018, Professor Schillinger retired from heading the survey and SRAS, an organization specialized in study abroad to Eurasia and promoting and supporting the study of Eurasia in North America, took over.
 Find out more about SRAS and our varied projects.

-Since 2018 SRAS has, in conference with several Russian teachers, sought to make the survey even richer and more informative.
-The survey was moved to a larger, electronic questionnaire to allow for extended analysis and the creation of graphics.
-Additional questions were added based on interests teachers expressed in focus groups conducted by SRAS.
+Since 2018 SRAS has, in conference with several Russian professors, sought to make the survey even richer and more informative.
+The survey was moved to a larger, electronic questionnaire and all previous information was loaded into a single database to allow for extended analysis and the creation of graphics.
+Additional questions are added based on interests professors expressed in focus groups conducted by SRAS.

 If you are interested in supporting Russian language study at the pre-college or college level or wish to connect with SRAS, either to add information about your program, ask questions, or make recommendations for our projects, please contact us.

 This survey does not represent a complete census of the pre-college field.
-The mailing list for the ACTFL identifies 101 different institutions.
-A larger survey, conducted in 2017 by the American Councils for International Education in conjunction with numerous professional organizations and support from the US government, identified 147 individual high school programs.
+The mailing list for the ACTFL identifies approximately 100 different institutions.
+A larger survey, conducted in 2017 by the American Councils for International Education in conjunction with numerous professional organizations and support from the US government, identified 147 individual high school programs at that time.

-Most reporting programs (55) reported having a highschool program.
-Fewer (18) reported middle school programs and fewer still (10) reported grade school programs.
+Most (24) reporting programs in 2021 reported having a high school program.
+Fewer (9) reported middle school programs and fewer still (5) reported grade school programs.

 Middle school and high school programs also have a range of program sizes, but none are quite so concentrated as the grade school numbers.